luismayta/emacs.d/README.md

 ## Further customizations

-You can just edit the .emacs file directly if you want to make changes, though if you're planning on pulling down updates from the git repositorym, you'll need to be prepared to deal with merge conflicts.
+You can just edit the ~/.emacs.d/init.el file directly if you want to make changes, though if you're planning on pulling down updates from the git repository, you'll need to be prepared to deal with merge conflicts.
 Instead, you can create a new file at ~/.emacs.d/custom.el and add your customizations there.
-This file is automatically loaded at the end of of .emacs, if it exists.
+This file is automatically loaded at the end of of ~/.emacs.d/init.el, if it exists.

 ## Getting updates